gptilt/.github/profile/README.md

 </p>

 <p align="center">
-  <b>Empowering the League of Legends community with high-quality, open-source datasets and foundational tools for data science and research.</b>
+  <b>Empowering the League of Legends community with high-quality, open-source datasets, foundational tools and models for data science and research.</b>
 </p>

 ---